SaraMathews/My-Healthy-Mind/README.md

 The git commands below were used throughout development to push code to the remote repository in GitHub:

-git add . - This command was used to add a change in the working directory to the staging area. git commit -m "message" -This command was used to save changes to the local repository.
-A brief description of what has changed and when. git push - This command was used to push all commits to the remote repository on GitHub.
+`git add .` - This command was used to add a change in the working directory to the staging area.
+`git commit -m "message" `-This command was used to save changes to the local repository.
+A brief description of what has changed and when.
-Deploy to Heroku
+`git push`- This command was used to push all commits to the remote repository on GitHub.

 ### Deploy to Heroku